Cwarcup/coffee-shops/README.md

 This API route is used to return a store if it exists **or** create a new record if it is not found.
 This was done by checking the request method used and destructuring the request query.
 I then checked if the store `id` existed in the database to determine if it was a new record.

 See  Airtable docs [here](https://airtable.com/appYvz3JZAuMoLwH8/api/docs#javascript/table:coffee-stores:list) for code examples.

+### SWR

+[SWR](https://swr.vercel.app/) (`stale-while-revalidate`) is a hook library created by the team at Vercel.
+SWR was used to update the vote count for a given coffee shop.
+SWR is a React hook library for remote data fetching.
+It is similar to React Query, but it is more lightweight.